 International Students

-Louisville Law welcomes the interest of international students and those who have been educated abroad.
+Brandeis Law welcomes the interest of international students and those who have been educated abroad.
 To study in the United States requires substantial preparation and careful planning, so it is recommended that international students apply early.
-Please note that Louisville Law offers only a traditional 90-credit JD degree.
-Louisville Law offers neither a Masters in Law (LLM) degree nor an accelerated program for foreign-trained lawyers.
+Brandeis Law does not offer a Masters in Law (LLM) degree or an accelerated JD program for foreign-trained lawyers.

 International students are billed at the nonresident tuition rate and are eligible for the same institutional scholarship funding as domestic students.
-However, federal student financial aid is available only for eligible United States citizens, nationals and permanent residents.
+However, federal student financial aid is available only for eligible U.S. citizens, nationals and permanent residents.

-You must provide your foreign education records via the Credential Assembly Service (CAS) if either:
+You must provide your foreign postsecondary education records, including transcripts, degree certifications or mark sheets, via the Credential Assembly Service (CAS) if either:

 International students must also demonstrate that they have adequate financial resources to support their educational and living expenses for the duration of their studies in the United States.
 The University of Louisville reserves the right to require an advance deposit equal to a full year of tuition and fees as proof of sufficient financial resources.